 The Truth About Building a Blog

-A lot of the information you read online or videos that you see on YouTube make it seem like it’s easy to make money blogging.
-While I think blogging is an excellent option for someone who wants to start an online business, it’s definitely not easy.
+A lot of the information you read online, or videos that you see on YouTube make it seem like it’s easy to make money blogging.
+While blogging is an excellent option for someone who wants to start an online business, it’s not easy.

 The truth is that it takes time and patience to build a successful blog from scratch.
-Yes, there are some bloggers who have had success almost immediately, but they’re a very small minority.
+Yes, some bloggers have had success almost immediately, but they’re a very small minority.
 Most successful bloggers put in six months, a year, or even a few years of work before they had much success.
-If you’re looking to make money quickly, blogging is definitely not your best option.
+If you’re looking to make money quickly, blogging is not your best option.

 But if you’d like to build a highly profitable online business that gives you the possibility for exponential growth over the next several years, and you’re willing to wait 6 to 12 months before you start making money, blogging could be a good fit.